Skip to content

 The wizard will guide you through the process of creating a new changelog entry.
 It will ask you for the title, type, and description of the change, as well as the author.

-The first invocation also writes the project-wide config.yaml configuration, prepares unreleased/, and infers sensible defaults from the directory name—no separate bootstrap step required.
+The first invocation creates a changelog/ subdirectory with config.yaml and unreleased/, inferring sensible defaults from the parent directory name—no separate bootstrap step required.
+When you provide an explicit --root flag, the CLI uses that directory directly instead of creating a subdirectory.
 Changelog projects that already expose package.yaml next to their changelog/ directory reuse the package id and name automatically, so the CLI creates no extra files.

 View the current changelog for your working tree: